Starpeace: Reception

 The album received mixed reviews.
 Sounds gave it a one star (out of five) review, calling it "a slab of pretentious AOR offal".
 Spin writer Armond White called it "a Sesame Street album for children who think My Weekly Reader has been withholding the truth", and said that "the album's placidity and earnestness make embarrassing claims on our emotions".
-AllMusic writer Richie Unterberger retrospectively gave it two stars, stating that the tracks were "often imbued with a kind of sappy utopianism".
+AllMusic writer Richie Unterberger retrospectively gave it two stars out of five, praising the backing musicians but also stating the tracks were "often imbued with a kind of sappy utopianism".
 Peter Buckley, in The Rough Guide to Rock, has described the album as "a rather bombastic error of judgement, laden down by pseudo-cosmic philosophizing".
 Rick Shefchik, in the Charlotte Observer called it "the same old '60s hippie drivel".

 On the other hand, Robert Palmer of The New York Times gave the album a positive review, calling it "splended"[sic], viewing it as "the most balanced album Miss Ono has made", and describing it as "state-of-the-art pop music for 1985".
 Rolling Stone also reviewed the album positively, with Anthony Decurtis writing that "Starpeace seamlessly fuses artistic daring and accessibility... there can be no denying that this fifty-two-year-old pop star now fully deserves to be reckoned with on her own demanding terms".
+Music Week gave the album three starts, describing it as "rather more tuneful" than previous albums by Yoko and that it could "attract more general sales" outside of her cult following.

-The poor response to the album and low ticket sales on the world tour led to Ono withdrawing from making music, later saying "After Starpeace I was totally discouraged...by the fact that there was no kind of demand for what I was doing, to put it mildly!".
+According to Music Week the album sold "no more than 4,000 copies across Europe" and Polydor chose not to renew Yoko's contract as a result.
+The poor response to the album and low ticket sales on the world tour led to Ono withdrawing from making music for several years, later saying "After Starpeace I was totally discouraged...by the fact that there was no kind of demand for what I was doing, to put it mildly!".
 She returned to music with the critically acclaimed Rising in 1996.